doggybootsy/hidden-disc-docs/README.md

 ```
 - Reload/restart Discord, and you should be good!
 Try `CTRL` + `SHIFT` + `I`, and it'll launch.

-Credit to [this Reddit comment](https://www.reddit.com/r/discordapp/comments/sc61n3/cant_inspect_element_anymore/hu4fw5x/), and also remember that each Discord app update likely overrides the configuration file.
+Credit to [this Reddit comment](https://www.reddit.com/r/discordapp/comments/sc61n3/cant_inspect_element_anymore/hu4fw5x/), and also remember that each Discord app update will override the config file.

 ## Other Docs
 Some more documentation about the Discord API can be found below (ranked by usefulness):